JohnNewman1/GildedRose-Kata/README.md

 ## Approach

 #### Methodology
 The ambition for this app was to take the existing codebase and refactor it into a more understandable, maintainable and extendable structure.
 The process I followed was to begin by creating a number of feature tests which benchmarked the existing functionality.
 These feature tests were designed to capture the normal behaviour as well as edge cases.
 Once the feature tests were in place I began by refactoring the existing code within the existing objects.
 This involved extracting methods to DRY out the code and restructuring the algorithm to reduce the number of checks that needed to be performed.
 This revealed a large amount of functionality where the main GildedRose class was having to manipulate the properties of different items.
 In order to prevent this I extracted a number of new classes that extended the base Item class but added their own functionality for updating their properties with a common updateProperties interface method.

 The image below shows the UML diagram showing the relationships between the new objects.

 ![Imgur](https://i.imgur.com/dExdMmJ.png)

 In addition to the strategy above I have started to explore a different implementation using the Strategy Design Pattern.
 This can be found by switching to the Strategy_Pattern branch of this repository.

 #### Technologies
 The app was made using Javascript with the EC6 class syntax.
 Node was used to run the app and npm for installing packages.
-Testing was performed using
-Jasmine with ESLint as a linter using the AirBnB config and Istanbul for code coverage.
+Testing was performed using Jasmine with ESLint as a linter using the AirBnB config and Istanbul for code coverage.

 #### Testing
 The development process followed a TDD approach with the development of feature tests to assess the end to end functionality and unit tests to test each of the components in isolation.

 The tests can be run from the command line using ```npm run test```

 One concern I have about my tests are that they rely heavily on the starting values entered during set up.
-There is a risk that someone could change a number by accident and this would mean certain edge cases might no be covered any more.
+There is a risk that someone could change a number by accident and this would mean certain edge cases might not be covered any more.
 I would like to develop parameterised tests that are immune from this if given more time.

 ## Further Information